-With the recent influx of smoke from the Canadian fires, it seems like poor air quality is something we should expect to see more of in the North East.
-But, we’re not alone.
-The rest of the country and the world have also experienced similar if not worse air quality.
+With the recent influx of smoke from the Canadian fires, poor air quality seems like something we should expect to see more of in the Northeast.
+But we’re not alone.
+The rest of the country and the world have also experienced similar, if not worse, air quality.

 Here are some steps to take: